onsigntv/json-logic-js/README.md

 - When doing comparisons with `null`, we will always return `false`
 - When doing operations with `null`, we will always consider null as `0`
 - `0` will be returned when a value is divided by `0`.
-This matches well with the second change
+This matches well with the second change.
-- All operations now support an arbitrary ammount of arguments (excluding `%`)
+- All operations now support an arbitrary amount of arguments (excluding `%`)
 - Calling operations with only 1 value returns that value.
 Ex.: `{"-": [1]} === 1` (excluding `%`)
+- An empty object `{}` is considered false